BluePigeonProject/blue-pigeon/README.md

 ### 1. Rogue Request Prevention

-One limitation of using Bluetooth File Sharing as a communication protocol is its lack of asynchronous transfer.
+One limitation of using the Bluetooth File Sharing as the exfiltration medium is its lack of asynchronous transfer.
 As only 1 file transfer process may take place at any point in time, Blue Pigeon must be careful to only allow and consume legitimate incoming requests.

-If an adversary in the vicinity is able to craft a rogue request and trick Blue Pigeon into accepting it, he could possibly induce a temporary DoS attack against the setup if he sends an excessively large dummy file, or even attempt to compromise the mobile phone or remote Blue Coop with the malicious content embedded within.
+If an adversary in the vicinity can craft a rogue request and trick Blue Pigeon into accepting it, they could possibly induce a temporary DoS attack against the setup by sending an excessively large dummy file.
+The attacker could even attempt to compromise the mobile phone or remote Blue Coop with malicious content embedded within the file.

-To mitigate against such potential attacks, the file name of the incoming file requests are authenticated using a HMAC authentication scheme with a configurable shared passphrase.
+To mitigate against such potential attacks, the file names of the incoming file requests are authenticated using a HMAC authentication scheme with a configurable shared passphrase.

 The filename verification procedure is broken down into the following steps: